mqasimsarfraz/awesome-gadgets/README.md

 - [Inspektor Gadget at Cloud Native Rejekts and KubeCon NA 2024!](https://www.inspektor-gadget.io/blog/2024/10/inspektor-gadget-kubecon-na) - Recap of IG at KubeCon NA 2024.
 - [Introduction to Gadgets](https://www.inspektor-gadget.io/blog/2024/09/introduction-to-gadgets) - Mauricio Vásquez Bernal - Comprehensive introduction to the gadget concept.
 - [Empowering Observability: The Advent of Image-Based Gadgets](https://www.inspektor-gadget.io/blog/2024/08/empowering-observability_the_advent_of_image_based_gadgets) - Chris Kühl - Deep dive into the image-based gadget architecture.

+## Contributing

+Your contributions are welcome!
+Please read the [contribution guidelines](CONTRIBUTING.md) to learn how to share your gadget via a Pull Request or an Issue.

 ## Community